Congratulations again, how did it feel to hear A RUINED GIRL had won?

 Why did you enter?

 I almost didn’t enter – I had huge reservations about the book and knew it had a lot of problems that I couldn’t work out how to solve.
-I’d been plotting and planning for a new book (which involves two of my great loves: psychological thrillers and Shakespeare!) and THE KNOCKS was really just sitting in a folder on my computer.
+I’d been plotting and planning for a new book (which involves two of my great loves: psychological thrillers and Shakespeare!) and A RUINED GIRL was really just sitting in a folder on my computer.
 A writer friend texted me a few days before the deadline telling me she’d entered and I just thought, OK, why not?

 How was waiting between the long and short listing stages of the prize?

 I am terrible at waiting – really bad.
 If there’s a result or an email or anything that I’m waiting for, I find it very hard to just get on with my life and see what happens – I’m guilty of a lot of Twitter stalking and overthinking of these things.
-I absolutely *loved* the way you tweeted snippets from the judges as the longlisting was happening – my heart practically stopped when I recognised THE KNOCKS in one of those ‘yes’ votes.
+I absolutely *loved* the way you tweeted snippets from the judges as the longlisting was happening – my heart practically stopped when I recognised A RUINED GIRL in one of those ‘yes’ votes.

 #BNA2019 I like the probation officer (with motives) character – restorative justice often under explored in crime fiction.
 Interesting synopsis.
 YES